IniyanKanmani/context-lens-firefox/README.md

 **ContextLens** is a Firefox Addon designed to bring contextual AI assistance directly to your browser.

-Simply highlight any text on a webpage, use the keyboard shortcut (default: Alt+Shift), and ContextLens will display a insightful reply, helping you understand or summarize on the highlighted content without leaving your current tab in a popup.
+Simply highlight any text on a webpage, use Shift+Alt+E for instant explanation or Shift+Alt+C for contextual explanation with additional input, and ContextLens will display an insightful reply, helping you understand or summarize the highlighted content without leaving your current tab in a popup.

 ## Usage

 - Highlight text on any webpage.
-- Use the configured keyboard shortcut (default: Alt+Shift) to get AI assistance.
+- Press Shift+Alt+E for a quick AI explanation or Shift+Alt+C to provide additional context before getting the AI response.
 - A popup will display the AI response without leaving the page.

 ## Dev Installation